This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Step 2: Add the remaining fruit ingredients and blend again until smooth.
 If you don’t have a high-powered blender, allow the frozen strawberries to thaw a bit before adding them to the blender.
 This will give you the best shot at a creamy result.

-This smoothie uses plant-based milk and banana to help thicken it, yet it might not be as thick as you like.
+- This smoothie uses plant-based milk and banana to help thicken it, yet it might not be as thick as you like.
 No problem!
-You can easily thicken a smoothie by adding in 1/4 cup of frozen cauliflower, adding in a scoop of nut/seed butter or 1/4 of an avocado.
-All great, healthy ways to thicken up that smoothie.
+Follow my guide on how to make a smoothie thicker.

 More Delicious Green Smoothie Recipes